 The qbufcall() function is tailored to be used with the enhanced STREAMS framework interface, which is based on the concept of perimeters.
 (See mt-streams(9F).) qbufcall() schedules the specified function to execute after entering the perimeters associated with the queue passed in as the first parameter to qbufcall().
-All outstanding timeouts and bufcalls must be cancelled (using, respectively, quntimeout(9F) and qunbufcall(9F)) before a driver close routine can block and before the close routine calls qprocsoff(9F).
+All outstanding bufcalls should be cancelled before the close of a driver or module returns.

 If successful, qbufcall() returns a qbufcall ID that can be used in a call to qunbufcall(9F) to cancel the request.
 If the qbufcall() scheduling fails, func is never called and 0 is returned.